Andrea C. James

 Andrea C. James is an American human rights activist.
-A trained attorney, she was disbarred and sentenced to two years' imprisonment in 2009.
+A former attorney, she was disbarred and sentenced to two years' imprisonment in 2009.
 Since her release, James has called for reform of the criminal justice system, including the end of the incarceration of women.

 Biography

 James was born and raised in Boston, Massachusetts.
-She graduated with a degree in law from Northwestern University in Evanston, Illinois, returning to Boston to work as a criminal defence and real estate conveyance attorney in Roxbury.
+She graduated with a bachelor's from University of Massachusetts, Boston and a Juris Doctor degree from Northeastern University, returning to Boston to work as a criminal defence and real estate conveyance attorney in Roxbury.

 In 2008, James was temporarily suspended as a licensed attorney after being accused of misappropriating client funds.
 In 2009, she was sentenced to 24 months in federal prison on charges of wire fraud.
 In 2010, James was formally disbarred by the Supreme Court of Suffolk County.

 James served her sentence at the Federal Correctional Institution, Danbury in Danbury, Connecticut.
 She subsequently stated that conditions in the prison were poor, and that prisoners were treated with "scorn and rebuke" by prison staff.
-Following her sentence, James was ordered to pay $1 141, 861.22, in addition to serving three years of supervised release.
+Following her sentence, James was ordered to pay $1,141,861.22, in addition to serving three years of supervised release.
 James' attempt to appeal the fine and her disbarment on the basis of her previous work supporting disadvantaged communities was unsuccessful.

 Following her release, James founded and served as the executive director of Families for Justice as Healing (FJAH), a non-governmental organisation that advocated for criminal justice reform through prioritising community wellness alternatives over incarceration.
 FJAH had started as a meeting between James and other women while they were imprisoned at FCI Danbury.
 FJAH also sought to draw attention to women becoming the fastest-growing incarcerated population.
 FJAH rejects criminalisation and incarceration in response to drug offences and advocates for a shift to "community wellness" to address poverty, addiction and trauma.